mxcl/PromiseKit/_posts/2016-09-05-PromiseKit-4.0-Released.md

 PromiseKit no longer comes with `NSURLConnection`, `UIAlertView`, etc. extensions.

-## PromiseKit Organization
+## The PromiseKit Organization

-PromiseKit extensions are now grouped at the PromiseKit GitHub organization to facilitate better testing, easier contribution and more sensible responsibility divisions.
+PromiseKit extensions are now grouped at the [PromiseKit GitHub organization](https://github.com/PromiseKit) to facilitate better testing, easier contribution and more sensible responsibility divisions.